 “The core of our portfolio has been honey and beeswax, which is a byproduct and was earlier thrown away.
 So we started adding value to beeswax by making candles, soaps and lip balms.
 And this became the foundation of a new income-generating model within the mountain ecosystem,” he adds.

-If the Irulas and Kurumbas have been harvesting honey using eco-friendly methods, Last Forest has kept up the tradition by making products which are organic, eco-friendly and generate maximum livelihood opportunities.
+If the Irulas and Kurumbas have been harvesting honey using eco-friendly methods and protecting biodiversity, Last Forest has kept up the tradition by making products which are organic, eco-friendly and generate maximum livelihood opportunities.

 “We train honey gatherers on how to ensure good quality honey.
 We have a lab where we test the honey for moisture content and then do lab tests to ensure that it has not been adulterated or boiled.
 This is possible only if the honey has been harvested hygienically,” John points out.